JBassard97/Real-Time_Task_Collab/README.md

 - removed boilerplate code and built and ran the Vite development server

+- I also went into vite.config.ts as I've done in the past and added the following property to the server: { port: 3000, open: true }.
+This was done as port 3000 is just a personal preference, setting open to true allows the app to open in the browser when the Vite server starts up, which speeds development.

+- researched how to implement websockets and tools like socket.io

+- found and followed the socket.io docs to start creating a server

+- copied their starter code, ran it locally with the node command, and was greeted with "User connected"

+- I realized that I cannot run this server and vite at the same time in my terminal, so I installed the concurrency package (npm install concurrency --save-dev) to let me perform concurrent commands ("dev": "concurrently \"node server.cjs\" \"vite\"",)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.